ocapn/ocapn/draft-specifications/CapTP Specification.md

 ### Receiving
 When the `op:index` message is received, a promise should be exported at the answer position specified by `new-answer-pos`.
-The promise should eventually resolve to the value at the index specified by `index`, in values provided in the List eventually fulfilled at `receiver-desc`.
+The promise should eventually fulfill to the value at the index specified by `index`, in values provided in the List eventually fulfilled at `receiver-desc`.
 If the `receiver-desc` promise breaks, or the `index` is out of